 - assaulting the genitals

-- forcing a woman to perform sexual acts
+- forcing someone to perform sexual acts

 - using sexually degrading insults